awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/building-enhanced-consumers-console.md

-# Managing Consumers with Enhanced Fan\-Out Using the AWS Management Console<a name="building-enhanced-consumers-console"></a>
+# Managing Enhanced Fan\-Out Consumers with the AWS Management Console<a name="building-enhanced-consumers-console"></a>

 Consumers that use *enhanced fan\-out* in Amazon Kinesis Data Streams can receive records from a data stream with dedicated throughput of up to 2 MB of data per second per shard\.
-For more information, see [Using Consumers with Enhanced Fan\-Out ](introduction-to-enhanced-consumers.md)\.
+For more information, see [Developing Custom Consumers with Dedicated Throughput \(Enhanced Fan\-Out\)](enhanced-consumers.md)\.

 You can use the AWS Management Console to see a list of all the consumers that are registered to use enhanced fan\-out with a specific stream\.
 For each such consumer, you can see details such as ARN, status, and creation date, in addition to the monitoring metrics and the tags associated with the consumer\.